seedcode/javascript-style-guide/README.md

   1. [Resources](#resources)
   1. [License](#license)

+## General Tenets Of Coding
+  - **One source of truth**: Avoid similar functions and defining duplicate data structures in multiple places.

+  - **Small atomic functions**: When possible functions should work on an input output premise.
+Accepting optional parameters and returning the result of the function.
+Focusing at one thing at a time.
+Parent functions can execute many of these atomic functions to produce more complex results.
+This is in contrast to performing many operations in a function and / or mutating data in an already defined object.

 ## Types

   - **Primitives**: When you access a primitive type you work directly on its value.